 Instructions

-- Add eggs, flour, salt, sugar, and yeast to the bread machine (in that order).
-Set on the basic dough setting.
+- For the bread machine, set on the basic dough setting.
 The dough should run through its process and double in size.
+I leave mine in the machine until it touches the top like a giant poofy pillow.

 - Spread butter over the entire surface, leaving a 1" border around the edge.